kaviya1905-hub/Face-Recognition-model/README.md

 -Source: kagglehub.dataset_download("gunarakulangr/south-indian-celebrity-dataset")
 - Format: Each celebrity is a separate folder containing their images

+## Model Architecture Choice:
+ResNet-18 as my model architecture.It is known for:
+- Good performance on image classification tasks, even with limited data.
+- Its use of residual (skip) connections, which help avoid the vanishing gradient problem and allow deeper networks to train effectively.
+- Being lightweight enough to run on standard hardware while being powerful enough to learn complex face features.
+This architecture is a strong default option for face recognition projects because it strikes a good balance between accuracy and computational efficiency.

+## Preprocessing and Data Augmentation:
+- Resizing: All images are resized to a fixed dimension (128x128) to ensure a uniform input shape for the model.
+- Random Horizontal Flip: This randomly flips images during training, exposing the model to mirrored versions of faces to improve generalization.
+- Normalization: Each pixel is adjusted to have values between -1 and 1, which helps the learning algorithm converge more effectively.

+## Reasoning:
+-Resizing and normalization are vital for consistent, stable learning.
+-Flipping increases data variability, which is important when the dataset is small or lacks diversity.

+## Interpretation of Model Performance:
+From my results:
+-Loss consistently decreases and training accuracy increases across 5 epochs, as shown in the plots and output.
+This indicates that the model is successfully learning to fit the training data.
+-Test accuracy is modest(~0.17), which is much slightly lower than training accuracy.

+## Strengths:
+-Training metrics (loss and accuracy) improve, demonstrating that the model can recognize patterns in the training set.
+-Data augmentation (horizontal flip) provides slight benefits in preventing overfitting compared to training without it.

+## Weaknesses:
+-Modest test accuracy suggests possible overfitting.
+The model performs well on familiar data but struggles to generalize to new, unseen faces.
+-Possible issues include having too few training images per class, highly similar backgrounds, or images lacking diversity in pose or lighting.

 ## Results
 - Shows training accuracy, loss, and visualizes predictions